 What's it like working in the sector?

-- some jobs in this sector to have strict nationality entry requirements;
+- some jobs to have strict nationality entry requirements

 To find out more about typical salaries and working conditions in your chosen career, see job profiles.